librenms/librenms/doc/API/Bills.md

 Retrieve a specific bill

 Route: `/api/v0/bills/:id`
+       `/api/v0/bills/:id?period=previous`
        `/api/v0/bills?ref=:ref`
+       `/api/v0/bills?ref=:ref&period=previous`
        `/api/v0/bills?custid=:custid`
+       `/api/v0/bills?custid=:custid&period=previous`

   - id is the specific bill id
   - ref is the billing reference
   - custid is the customer reference
+  - period=previous indicates you would like the data for the last complete period rather than the current period

 Input: